EYFS Curriculum Statement

 At St Clare’s we aim to deliver a broad and balanced curriculum that will make children’s first experience of school happy, positive and fun.
-By providing all children with the knowledge, skills and understanding they need to be confident, inquisitive, curious, independent learners, we hope to give all of our children the best chance in life to become well-rounded happy individuals, ready to succeed in an ever-changing world.
+By providing all children with the knowledge, skills and understanding they need to be confident, inquisitive, curious, independent learners, we hope to give all of our children the best chance in life to become well-rounded, happy, healthy individuals, ready to succeed in an ever-changing world.

 Children at St Clare’s experience the seven areas of learning through a balance of whole class teaching, group teaching and play based learning.
 We provide topics that excite and engage children, building on their own interests and developing the experiences of the world.
 It is therefore unique to St. Clare’s Primary School.
 We also ensure that our curriculum celebrates diversity and supports the pupils’ spiritual, moral, social and cultural development.
 Those children with particular needs, including SEND, are supported appropriately allowing all children to reach their full potential at St Clare’s.

 Our broad and balanced curriculum in EYFS is designed around our five main drivers which are: